-Classification of cryptocurrency holdings Bookmark has been added
+Classification of cryptocurrency holdings has been saved

 Classification of cryptocurrency holdings

 This alert discusses the accounting for cryptocurrency, which is a new type of value and payment method that is distinctly different from fiat currency.

 Cryptocurrency is a new type of value and payment method that is distinctly different from fiat currency (e.g., U.S. dollars and foreign currencies).
 Instead of possessing a physical form, cryptocurrency exists as immutable distributed ledgers maintained on public blockchains.
 (For Deloitte’s perspectives on blockchain technology, including a discussion of cryptocurrency, see Blockchain Technology and Its Potential Impact on the Audit and Assurance Profession.)

 Cryptocurrency should not be confused with electronic instances of cash (e.g., an online bank account with a consumer banking institution), which are linked to physical currency.
 An online bank account shows the amount of, for example, U.S. dollars held in a specified account.
 By contrast, cryptocurrency refers to a form of exchange that only exists digitally and is not linked to any physical currency.
 Entities should therefore exercise care when referring to cryptocurrency as “currency” since most governments do not currently consider it to meet the legal definition of a currency.
 In certain circumstances, cryptocurrencies may be considered securities by the Securities and Exchange Commission (SEC) and commodities by the Commodities Futures Trading Commission, as defined by those institutions.
 For taxation and other regulatory purposes, cryptocurrency can be considered and taxed as a property, prepaid good or service, or equity in the United States.